sib-swiss/kgsteward/example/first_steps_fuseki/README.md

-# first steps with Fuseki
+# First steps with Fuseki

-1. Clone kgsteward from GitHub to access a local copy of the example and create an environement variable that point to its root dir
+1. Clone kgsteward from GitHub and create an environement variable that point to its root dir:

 ```
 [change dir to where you like to clone from github]